About Firebox Device Settings and Actions in WatchGuard Cloud

 Screen shot of the FireCluster logging section

-For more information, see Disable or Enable Logging to WatchGuard Cloud and Manage FireCluster Logging in WatchGuard Cloud.
+For more information, go to Disable or Enable Logging to WatchGuard Cloud and Manage FireCluster Logging in WatchGuard Cloud.

 Remove a Device or FireCluster

-You can remove a device or FireCluster from WatchGuard Cloud.
+You can remove a Firebox or FireCluster from WatchGuard Cloud.
 This unregisters the device or FireCluster from your WatchGuard Cloud account.
-The device and stored data are not viewable in WatchGuard Cloud.
+The device and stored data are not visible in WatchGuard Cloud.
 If you remove a cloud-managed Firebox, it becomes a locally-managed device and uses the last deployed configuration.

 Screen shot of WatchGuard Cloud Device Settings, Remove Device